Queens Car Accident Attorney

 Top 100 National Trial LawyersFiling Your PIP Claim After a Queens Car Accident

 Under New York’s no-fault law, all drivers must carry personal injury protection (PIP) on their auto insurance policies.
-This coverage promptly pays those involved in car accidents for monetary damages suffered in the accident, without regard to fault.
+This coverage promptly pays monetary damages to those involved in car accidents without regard to fault.
 It covers both you and anyone who was driving your vehicle with your permission.

 The benefits of your PIP policy include payment of: